women-plus-datascience/women-plus-datascience.github.io/_section/panels/2021-02_life-after-gradschool.md

 ---
 layout: "page"
-title: "Life After Grad School"
+title: "Data Science Careers"
 permalink: "/life-after-gradschool/"
 weight: 3
 ---
+# Life After Grad School
 Hear from successful professionals about life as a data scientist in academia, industry, government, consulting, and non-profit organizations.
 Attendees will learn about the work experiences and skills that contribute to success in each sphere.